THE ROOM TO GROW CAMPAIGN

 You can help make the O’Brien Farm Learning Centre a reality you by donating to our Room to Grow Campaign.

-The O’Brien Farm Foundation will manage the 32-acre historic O’Brien Farm to preserve and promote the Farms' cultural and land resources for future generations.
+The O’Brien Farm Foundation manages the 30-acre historic O’Brien Farm.
+The goal of the Foundation is to preserve and promote the Farms' cultural and land resources for future generations.

-It will work with other groups that promote local food security, organic gardening, sustainable land practices, with an emphasis on the history of farming and it’s strong ties to the Irish settlement in St. John’s.
+It will work with other organizations that promote local food security, organic gardening, sustainable land practices, the history of farming, and Irish Heritage.